 The existence of child abuse is both distressing and disturbing.
 As a caring adult, it is natural for you to feel shocked and angry.
 It is important, however, for you to manage your own feelings so that you can react appropriately.
 Awareness of child abuse can sometimes remind adults of painful situations in their own past.
-If this applies to you, you may find it helpful to talk to a member of the Safeguarding and Child Protection Team, especially the Pastoral Care officer who is the Incumbent.
+If this applies to you, you may find it helpful to talk to a member of the Safeguarding Team, especially the Pastoral Care officer.
 It can also be emotionally draining to accompany a child through an investigation, and it is important for you to be able to off-load your feelings.